 - Explosive Shot: this can be a good pick instead of Steel Trap in AoE or Cleave situations

-To the left, we will aim to take Rapid Fire, one of our core spells, and Streamline and Surging Shots, two strong talents that will buff our Rapid Fire and Aimed Shot.
+To the left, we will aim to take Rapid Fire, one of our core spells, then Streamline, a talent that buffs our Rapid Fire and Aimed Shot.
+We will finally take Surging Shots, which increases our Rapid Fire damage and gives Aimed Shot a chance to reset the cooldown of Rapid Fire.

-We take Improved Steady Shot, which will give us more focus, so overall gameplay with a bit less downtime; Precise Shots, a talent that will significantly increase the damage of our Arcane Shots.
-Follow up with Lone Wolf, which will allow us to do more damage if we don't have an active pet, Careful Aim, a powerful talent that buffs Aimed Shot when the target is above 70% health (even stronger on fights where you lust on pull), Target Practice to buff our Arcane Shots; and also Focused Aim, a go-to talent that buffs our main spells.
-We also put 2 points into Steady Focus, a talent that gives us haste after casting Steady Shot twice in a row.
+Follow up with Lone Wolf, which will allow us to do more damage if we don't have an active pet.
+Then, take Careful Aim, a powerful talent that buffs Aimed Shot when the target is above 70% health (even stronger on fights where you lust on pull).
+Also take Hunter’s Knowledge to buff our Aimed Shot and Rapid Fire, and then finally Focused Aim, a go-to talent that buffs our main spells.
+We also want to pick up Target Practice, Deathblow and Razor Fragments to buff Kill Shot, giving it an AoE Damage over time effect.

-Serpentstalker's Trickery will allow us to completely ignore refreshing Serpent Sting manually, and Lock and Load will give us procs on Aimed Shot.
-Bullseye, as we said above, is a strong execute damage and will reach 30 stacks quickly, thanks to Rapid Fire.
+We then take Tactical Reload, a talent that reduces the cooldown of both Aimed Shot and Rapid Fire, in order to reach Serpentstalker's Trickery that will allow us to completely ignore refreshing Serpent Sting manually, and Bullseye, as we said above, a strong execute damage that will reach 30 stacks quickly, thanks to Rapid Fire.

-To reach the Trueshot talent, we will take Tactical Reload over Volley., the new talent from patch 10.0.5 reduces the cooldown of both Aimed Shot and Rapid Fire.
+To reach the Trueshot talent, we put 1 point in Volley.
 Trueshot will then be reachable, our main cooldown that allows us to have a strong burst window.
-We will then finish the tree by taking Eagletalon's True Focus and Unerring Vision, two talents that will buff Trueshot and reduce the Focus cost of some abilities.
+We will then finish the tree by taking Eagletalon's True Focus and Unerring Vision, two talents that will buff Trueshot and reduce the Focus cost, and is giving us higher Focus regeneration.

 AoE/Cleave for Raid & Mythic+